What is academic misconduct?

 At PSU, the expectation under our Code is that work students submit is their own original work, completed without the use of unauthorized materials and tools.
 This is stated in section 9 of the Code, "Unless otherwise specified by the faculty member, all submissions, whether in draft or final form, must either be the Student’s own work, or must clearly acknowledge the source(s)."
 While the code doesn't explicitly prohibit AI technology, it does prohibit cheating, the use of unauthorized materials in the general sense, which would include tools like AI generators, and plagiarism, which is using content without citing appropriate sources.

-Please know, the use of AI (or any other unauthorized materials), without prior explicit authorization from the instructor assigning the work, would be considered a potential violation of the code and would be referred to the Director of Conduct for review and possible disciplinary action.
+Please know, the use of AI (or any other unauthorized materials), without prior explicit authorization from the instructor assigning the work, would be considered a potential violation of the code and would be referred to the Director of Student Conduct and Conflict Resolution for review and possible disciplinary action.
 If you do use materials and sources, including AI generators, that are not your own original work, you would need to properly cite the sources of that work to give appropriate attribution to the author.

 When an instructor does permit the use of AI programs, or any other resources and materials, they should be used as specified in the assignment instructions.
 If you have questions about the use of any resources and materials, or the proper citations of sources, check with your instructor, use the library, or reach out to the Writing Center.